 Departmental procedures.
-Suspected violations of academic integrity by graduate students will be handled following the Academic Disciplinary Actions Overview for Graduate Students.
+Suspected violations of academic integrity by graduate students will be handled following Carnegie Mellon's Academic Disciplinary Actions Overview for Graduate Students.
 Generally, the faculty member who discovers a suspected violation determines the penalty at the initial review and action level, in consultation with the GPC Co-Chairs and/or department head.
 The consultation should include: